Engine Blow-by: What It Is, Causes, and How to Test for It

 All of these issues create space where air and fluids from the engine can reach the crankcase and decrease engine compression.

-How to Check for Blow-By on a Diesel Engine
+How to Check Blow-By on a Diesel Engine

 Your generator’s engine can give several signs of blow-by that you should be on the lookout for.
 Knowing what to watch out for can help you catch problems early, avoiding expensive repairs and downtime.
 The earlier you spot a blow-by issue, the faster you can get everything working efficiently once again.
-Here’s how to tell if a diesel engine has blow-by:
+Here’s how to test for blow-by in your diesel engine:

 - Noises: Loud or sputtering noises coming from the engine, possibly accompanied by exhaust clouds or vented fumes, are signs of blow-by.